rosiehoyem/photo-contest/README.md

 #README

+##Overview:

-##Overview: This is a tournament-style application for choosing a winning photograph out of a pool of 16 photographs.
-Users inialize a tournament with a unique API key and move through 4 rounds of choosing winners from pairs of photos to arrive at 1 grand champion photo.
+* This is a tournament-style application for choosing a winning photograph out of a pool of 16 photographs.
+Users inialize a tournament with a unique API key and move through four rounds of choosing winners from pairs of photos to arrive at one grand champion photo.

 #Application Details:

-* Ruby version: 2.0.0, Rails version 4.0.2
+* Ruby version: 2.0.0, Rails version 4.0.2, see the Gemfile for a full list of dependencies

-* Configuration: To create a new contest, contact the API administrator for a unique api-key.
-This is the only required parameter for initializing a new tournament.
-I've treated the API key as non-sensative data.
-If it were identified as a security concern, I would put it in a `.yml` file, hide it from GitHub in the `.gitignore` file, and reference through the configs.
-I'd use Heroku's config variables to include it in production.

 * Database: This app utilizes Postgres in the development, testing, and production environments.

 * Architecture: The application design follows object-oriented methodologies with three models.

-* Web Service: The application utilizes a web service located at: [http://pv.pop.umn.edu/](http://pv.pop.umn.edu/).
+* Web Service: The application is built around a web service located at: [http://pv.pop.umn.edu/](http://pv.pop.umn.edu/).
 The webservice to utilized at several moments throughout the tourament: 1.
 Contest initialization, 2.
 Retrieving the data for each round, 3.
 Reporting the results of each round’s voting, and 4.
 Contest completion.

 * Testing Tools: I've started to create a test suite utilizing Rsec, Capybara, and Selenium.
 I've also included the gems for database_cleaner, factory_girl, guard, webmock, vcr, turn, and simplecov.
 To run on tests on a local copy of this repository, navigate to the root directory and enter `rspec` on the command line.

-*Test Coverage: I've created some model specs.
+* Test Coverage: I've created some model specs.
 Next I would create specs to check the Http responses and some feature specs.
 Simple cov produces a code coverage report that can be found in `coverage` folder in the root directory.
 Open `room/coverage/index.html` for test coverage percentages.

 * Deployment: The application is currently deployed on Heroku: http://polar-basin-4663.herokuapp.com/

+* Set-up: To create a new contest, contact the API administrator for a unique api-key.
+This is the only required parameter for initializing a new tournament.
+I've treated the API key as non-sensative data.
+If it were identified as a security concern, I would put it in a `.yml` file, hide it from GitHub in the `.gitignore` file, and reference it through the configs.
+I'd use Heroku's config variables to include it in production.

 ##Issues to resolve: